 - The existence of a legal framework in the other jurisdiction or other enforcement procedure before departure will assist the court to feel confident that contact will take place as envisaged at the time of dealing with the application

 - Adverse or significantly different living conditions in the other country will not automatically lead to permission being refused.

-Get in touch with our Solicitors in London
+Get in touch with our child abduction solicitors in London

 For many years Lovell Chohan Solicitors have served the London boroughs of Slough, Windsor, Eton, Hounslow, Mayfair, Twickenham, Richmond & Chiswick.
-Visit us at our offices in Hounslow, Slough & Twickenham
+Visit our family law solicitors at our offices in Hounslow, Slough & Twickenham